RagnarB83/ash-documentation/docs/_build/html/_sources/OpenMM-interface.rst.txt

 - frozen_atoms: list (default: None).
 What atom indices to freeze in simulation (masses = zero).
 Note: ASH counts from zero.
 - constraints: list of lists (default: None). [[atom_i,atom_j,distance]] Each list defines an atom-pair that is constrained with optionally the bond distance specified.
 Example: constraints=[[827,830], [830,833, 1.010]].
 Only bond constraints available for now.
 - restraints: list of lists (default: None). [[atom_i,atom_j,distance,force_constant]] Example: restraints=[[830,833, 1.010, 1000.0]]  where 830,833 are atom indices, 1.010 is the distance in Å and 1000.0 is the force-constant in kcal/mol \*Å^-2.
 Only bond restraints available for now.
+- autoconstraints: string (default: None) Options: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default).
+Only affects OpenMM_MD runs.
+- hydrogenmass: integer (default: None) Mass of hydrogens (e.g. set to 2 for deuterium).
+Only affects OpenMM_MD runs.

 Example: